-Counseling, Health, and Wellness Services (CHWS) abides by state law governing health professions and by our professional ethics in our approach to privileged information.
+Counseling, Health, & Wellness Services (CHWS) abides by state law governing health professions and by our professional ethics in our approach to privileged information.
 This confidentiality is important to us, and we imagine it's important to those considering treatment with us as well.

 We cannot confirm to anyone outside of CHWS that a student has (or has not) been seen for a medical or counseling appointment unless we have the student's written consent to do so.
 There are a few legal exceptions to keeping information privileged [below], but in general, our services are strictly confidential.

 If your provider has reason to believe that you present a danger to yourself or others, or learns of the ongoing abuse or neglect of a minor child, an adult (usually elderly) dependent, or a developmentally disabled person, (s)he may be legally compelled to report this information.

 These exceptions to confidentiality are rare, and whenever possible the provider would discuss it with the student in advance of any actions being taken.

 Please understand that "presenting a danger to self or others" refers only to cases in which a professional assesses there to be an imminent risk of suicide or homicide.
 It is not uncommon for students to discuss a wish for the pain to end, a wish for others to disappear, or to engage in self-harming behaviors such as cutting.
 These are taken very seriously, but we do not equate an acknowledgement of these feelings with an imminent risk of suicidal or homicidal behavior.
 Students needn't worry that they will forfeit their confidentiality by speaking honestly about how badly they may be feeling.

 In most cases, when we are truly concerned about student safety, the patient/client actually provides us their written consent to share this information with a few important others.